All Products

 • Default value: 4 hours.

-If a half-transactional message is not committed because of a system restart or an exception, the producer client checks its status at the specified transaction resolution check interval.
-If no result is returned after the maximum timeout period, the half-transactional message is forcibly rolled back.
+If a half-transactional message is not committed because of a system restart or an exception, the producer client performs a check at the specified transaction resolution check interval.
+If no result is returned after the maximum timeout for half-transactional messages, the message is forcibly rolled back.

-You can monitor this metric to avoid transaction exceptions.
+You can monitor this metric to prevent transaction exceptions.

 Maximum delay for scheduled messages

-• Subscription and pay-as-you-go Standard Edition instances, and Serverless Standard and Professional Edition instances support a maximum delay of 7 days.
+• Subscription, pay-as-you-go Standard Edition, Serverless Standard Edition, and Serverless Professional Edition instances support a maximum delay of 7 days.

-• Subscription and pay-as-you-go Professional Edition and Platinum Edition instances support a maximum delay of 40 days.
+• The Professional and Platinum editions support a maximum of 40 days for both subscription and pay-as-you-go plans.

-You can set the delay for scheduled messages to an hour-level interval.
-Avoid long delays.
+You can set the delay for scheduled messages in hours.
+Avoid setting excessively long delays.

 PushConsumer consumption timeout